herrkun/Financial-data-collection-from-web-/README.md

 ### platform: win10 anaconda python3.7 pdfplumber==0.5.12 (Don't install pdfminer if you have installed pdfplumber,it will destroy the envoronment as pdfplumber used a another version of pdfminer as backend)

-* original_data dir: test files prepared for test,you can use them by modify the file path in .py files
+* *original_data dir*: test files prepared for test,you can use them by modify the file path in .py files

 * download_files dir: download dir saving download files from the web